Dog Breeding

 5. DNA/Genetic Testing

 DNA testing identifies whether your dog carries genetic variants linked to hereditary diseases.
-This is one of the most powerful tools for preventing genetic disease because it can identify carriers—dogs that don’t show symptoms but can pass the disease to offspring.
+This is one of the most powerful tools for preventing genetic disease because it can identify carriers: dogs that don’t show symptoms but can pass mutations to offspring.

 How Genetic Inheritance Works